syncfusion-content/javascript-docs/readme.md

 ### Notes style

-* To add the different type of predefined blockqoute use the below syntax.
-Since we will insert the title or relevant icon for this block of content, do not add the **"Title"**.
+* To add the different type of predefined blockqoute use the follwing syntax.
+Since the title or relevant icon for this block of content will be added later, do not add the **"Title"**.

 **Information** or **Notes**
 > **Syntax**: I> [Content]